ioenotes/ioenotes/content/english/syllabus/computer/year1-part1/fundamentals-of-electrical-and-electronics-engineering-ex-101.md

 3. Floyd, T.L.
 (2008), *Digital Fundamentals*, 9th ed., Pearson
 4. Boylestad, R.L. and Nashelsky, L. (2008), *Electronic Devices and Circuit Theory*, 10th ed., Pearson
 5. Nilsson, J.W. and Riedel, S.A.
 (2008), *Electric Circuits*, 8th ed., Pearson

----

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this Fundamentals of Electrical and Electronics Engineering (EX101) syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/content/english/syllabus/computer/year1-part1/fundamentals-of-electrical-and-electronics-engineering-ex-101.md).
-Your help is invaluable in keeping this resource beneficial for all students!